 And then one morning when I was in Starehe College in 2006 while I was walking on a highway of the school, I happened to meet a Biology teacher called Mrs. Kiprop who promptly commanded me, "Walk uprightly!"

 As they say, it's very easy to remove a boy from the village but very difficult to remove the village from the boy.
 So even after Starehe plucked me from a village environment, it took me years to shed the village in me.
 I was still a confused young man even when I was at the university in JKUAT in 2007.
 And my heels still had cracks.
-That year in 2007 when I was in JKUAT, my peace-loving room-mate called Mikhail Mbelase said this of me to a friend, "This Thuita is always confused.
+That year in 2007 when I was in JKUAT, my peace-loving room-mate called Mikhail Mbelase said this of me in Sheng to a friend, "This Thuita is always confused.
 He reminds me of the Form One students I used to see at Alliance High School."
 Those words stung me deeply.

 By the way, my cracked heels used to be a source of shame and embarrassment.
 Whenever I lay on bed during the day, I had to cover my legs with something to hide the cracks.
 They were very very embarrassing.

 Over the last eight years, I have worked hard to transform myself from a villager to a civilized man.
 As a result of that hard work as well as due to good breaks, I am proud to say that I am now a civilized man.
 I shower daily, changes my clothes everyday as well as apply oil on my hair, lotion on my skin and deodorant on my armpits.
-And I have also gotten rid of the cracks in my heels that used to embarrass me badly.
+And I have also gotten rid of the cracks in my heels that used to embarrass me big time.